John Volken: Early life

+Business entrepreneur

+In 1981, he started United Furniture Warehouse and built it from one small store into one of the largest furniture retail chains in North America, with over 150 locations.

+Social entrepreneur

-For his business accomplishments, John was awarded Entrepreneur of the Year for Canada's Pacific Region in 1995.
-In 2004, having achieved financial success, John sold his furniture business to follow his heart and become a full time social entrepreneur.
+In 2004, having achieved financial success, Volken sold his furniture business to follow his heart and become a full time social entrepreneur.
 He transferred all the proceeds and assets of the business into charitable foundations in Canada and the US, at a combined value of over $150 million, with the sole purpose of helping those in need.

+Lift the Children

-At this time, John traveled to Africa with the goal of helping that continent's destitute children.
-After seeing first-hand the terrible plight of so many orphans, John formed Lift the Children, a registered charitable organization whose mission is to help the most destitute by providing them with food, housing, and education- with the ultimate goal that they become fully self-sufficient.
+At this time, Volken travelled to Africa with the goal of helping the continent's destitute children.
+After seeing first-hand the terrible plight of so many orphans, he formed Lift the Children, a registered charitable organization whose mission is to help the most destitute by providing them with food, housing, and education- with the ultimate goal that they become fully self-sufficient.
 Currently, Lift the Children sponsors over 70 orphanages.

+John Volken Academy

-Back home, John researched areas of social neglect where he could make a lasting difference in North America.
+Back home, Volken researched areas of social neglect where he could make a lasting difference in North America.
 The result was the founding of the John Volken Academy- a long term residential drug and alcohol addiction recovery program for young men and women.
 The program is free of charge to those who are committed to change their lives and helps students advance their education and develop the life-skills needed to stay sober and become contributing members of society.
-The Academy currently has campuses in British Columbia, Arizona, and Washington.
-John Volken received the Dalai Lama Humanitarian Award in 2015 for effectively changing lives.
+The academy currently has campuses in British Columbia, Arizona, and Washington.